Mars ocean hypothesis: Chemistry

 Consideration of chemistry can yield additional insight into the properties of Oceanus Borealis.
 With a Martian atmosphere of predominantly carbon dioxide, one might expect to find extensive evidence of carbonate minerals on the surface as remnants from oceanic sedimentation.
 An abundance of carbonates has yet to be detected by the Mars space missions.
 However, if the early oceans were acidic, carbonates would not have been able to form.
 The positive correlation of phosphorus, sulfur, and chlorine in the soil at two landing sites suggest mixing in a large acidic reservoir.
 Hematite deposits detected by TES have also been argued as evidence of past liquid water.

 Fate of the ocean

 Given the proposal of a vast primordial ocean on Mars, the fate of the water requires explanation.
 As the Martian climate cooled, the surface of the ocean would have frozen.
 One hypothesis states that part of the ocean remains in a frozen state buried beneath a thin layer of rock, debris, and dust on the flat northern plain Vastitas Borealis.
 The water could have also been absorbed into the subsurface cryosphere or been lost to the atmosphere (by sublimation) and eventually to space through atmospheric sputtering.

+Based on data from InSight, scientists suggested liquid water exists deep underground.
+According to a paper published April 25, 2025 in the journal National Science Review, recordings of seismic waves from deep within the Red Planet indicate that a layer of liquid water may be in the Martian rocks between 3.4 and 5 mi below the surface.